paulbradshaw/scraping-for-everyone/scraping-pdfs/scraping-pdfs-part-2.md

 This also runs fine.
 Next, then:

-* Loop through the first 100 items in a list and print the attribute of each element if it has the tag 'text'
+* Loop through the first 100 items in a list and print the attribute of each 'page' object element if it has the tag 'text'

 ```python
 for el in list(page)[:100]: